New Mexico governor to sheriffs: Enforce gun law or resign

 A red-flag order would set off a 10-day deadline for a court hearing on whether the initial order to surrender firearms is extended for a year.
 A flagged gun owner can request an extension of up to 30 days for the hearing.

-Failure to relinquish firearms as ordered is a misdemeanor that can lead authorities to remove weapons under the bill.
+Failure to relinquish firearms as ordered is a misdemeanor that can lead authorities to remove weapons.
+The law takes effect on May 20.